-2019-20 has seen an increase in the total amount of retail floorspace completed compared with the last monitoring round.
-For the first time in the last couple of years hot food takeaways (use class A5) has seen a decline whilst the other use classes have performed strongly when compared to the completion rates during 2018-19.
+2020-21 has seen another increase in the total amount of retail floorspace completed compared with the past two monitoring rounds.
+Hot food takeaways (use class A5) has seen a rise in floorspace completions after a decline in 2020 whilst use class A1 has performed strongly when compared to the completion rates over the past five years.